asatarin/test-pages/README.md

+# List

+* A markdown unordered list which will be replaced with the ToC, excluding the "Contents header" from above {:toc}

 List of resources on testing distributed systems curated by Andrey Satarin ([@asatarin](https://twitter.com/asatarin)).
 If you are interested in my other stuff, checkout [talks](https://asatarin.github.io/talks) page.
 For any questions or suggestions you can reach out to me on Twitter ([@asatarin](https://twitter.com/asatarin)) or [LinkedIn](https://www.linkedin.com/in/asatarin/).